GFDRR/rdl-standard/docs/rdl/use-cases.md

-# Overview

-## Purpose and rationalle

-The RDL project grew out of in-depth community consultation on improving access to **risk information**.
-Its overarching purpose is to support disaster resilience work by making risk data better and easier to work with.

 ## Use cases

 A **risk analyst** is scoping available risk data for a **disaster risk reduction project**.
 Searching the **RDL catalog** they can review the available data for the location of interest.
 They can then interrogate the data easily given the detailed and consistent **metadata** available, to make a decision on whether to directly use it in their analysis or invest in improving it.